 This isn’t any sort of how-to guide – you’re here for the gossipy stories so let’s get to it:

 Who you end up sitting with on plane rides is an exercise in luck and to some extent – your karma.
 I usually hope just to end up next to a mostly normal person with basic common sense and a clear understanding of personal space, that’s not too much to ask right?
 Keep to your space and be considerate is all I’m asking for.

 Sometimes I’ve luck out – I met the loveliest couple from Colombia while flying to Bogotá, and chatted with a nice French guy in the very last row while flying to Baranquilla.
 Having awesome seatmates is great, but I really love it best when I have no one next to me… empty row for the win!

 So when I flew from Madrid to Bucharest, my 3-seat row had an empty middle seat (minor score!) and in the aisle seat, a nice looking man.

 Wants to chitchat at all, check!

-I really do enjoy being able to practice my terrible Spanglish in the hopes of improving it to being less terrible and more Spanglish, and its definitely a bonus if I’m chatting up a good looking guy to boot!
+I do enjoy being able to practice my terrible Spanglish in the hopes of improving it to being less-terrible and more-Spanish-than-English, and it’s definitely a bonus if I’m chatting up a good looking guy to boot.
 Standard small talk ensued, and at some point we got to talking about languages.
 When he found out I speak Chinese, he proceeded to pull up a video on his phone and asked me to watch it.
-Being bilingual, I’ve been asked to translate some weird Chinese things on the road so I’m unsuspecting at first trying to figure out what this video is.
-It’s kinda obscure at first going on about the plight of the world today…
+Being bilingual, I’ve been asked to translate some weird Chinese things on the road so I’m unsuspecting at first and trying to figure out what this video is.
+It’s kinda obscure at first, going on about the plight of the world today…

 I managed a fairly civil “no me interesante!”
 (I’m not interested!) and then stuffed my earphones in for the rest of the flight so I could avoid any further conversation, just in case.